The Nashville Predators’ Stanley Cup run during the 2016-17 season was an eight-week advertisement campaign for the city of Nashville.

 Prior to the current season, which saw Nashville kick off its home schedule last night, Schulz and I discussed not only the economic impact of the playoffs but how the two-month advertisement provided an even bigger catalyst to draw sports events and expansion teams.
 Just in the last three years alone, NHL All-Star Weekend, the Women’s NCAA Final Four and SEC Men’s Basketball Tournament have all called Nashville home.

 Said Schulz: “It’s not the super events that we’re really going for, the high cost Olympics or Super Bowl or whatever.
 It’s the events that draw lots of people. … They’re smart bids, high-yield at relatively a lower cost.”

 SBC is on Twitter, Facebook and Instagram.
-Subscribe to the weekly Thursday newsletter.
+Subscribe to the weekly daily newsletter.